 Physicians committed to a career in Hospice and Palliative Medicine, who have completed residency training in one of the following ACGME accredited fellowships, and are board certified or eligible in these specialties are invited to apply:

 All fellows are required to have an active California medical license to begin the fellowship program.
 Failure to secure an active California medical license by July 1 may result in loss of a fellow's position in the program.
-We only accept J1 visa.
+We accept J1 visa.
 All fellows are reimbursed at the PGY4 level.

 All applicants will need to apply through the ERAS Fellowships Documents Office.